 Multiple Sclerosis: secondary care data

 Chart 1 shows the incidence of multiple sclerosis in Scotland based on the numbers of first hospital admissions or deaths (without a prior hospital admission for MS during the preceding 10 years).
-Despite recent reductions, the incidence in females (9.9 per 100,000 population in 2021/22) remains double that of males (4.9 per 100,000 population in 2021/22).
+Over the last 20 years, there has consistently been a higher incidence rate in females than males.
+For instance, in 2023/24, the incidence rate in females was 10.1 per 100,000 compared to 5.9 per 100,000 in males.
+Whilst the incidence rate in males has remained relatively unchanged in males over this period, it had been slowly increasing for females.
+However, following a sharp drop in 2019/20, it has remained broadly similar in the years following.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.